lammps/lammps/doc/src/fix_press_langevin.rst

 .. code-block:: LAMMPS

-   compute fix-ID_press group-ID pressure fix-ID_NULL virial
+   compute fix-ID_press group-ID pressure NULL virial

+The kinetic contribution to the pressure is taken as the ensemble value :math:`\frac{Nk_bT}{V}` and computed by the fix itself.

 See the :doc:`compute pressure <compute_pressure>` command for details.
 Note that the IDs of the new compute is the fix-ID + underscore + "press" and the